Skip to main content

 1. The first segment demonstrates iterating over an array; name is a constant within each iteration.

 2. The second segment demonstrates iterating over a dictionary.
-Swift treats each element of a dictionary as a (key, value) Tuple, allowing for direct decomposition in the loop declaration.
+Swift treats each element of the dictionary as a (key, value) Tuple, allowing us to perform Decomposition directly within the loop declaration.

 3. The third segment demonstrates numeric range iteration, using the ... operator to represent a range that includes both the start and end values.